Frequently Asked Questions about Westlake Hills Vision Center

 Once in the room we review your medical history and go over your main reasons for coming in.
 Once everything has been entered into the chart the doctor will come in.

-She check to make sure some basic neurological functions of your visual system are intact with what are called entry tests.
+She checks to make sure some basic neurological functions of your visual system are intact with what are called entry tests.
 Then we move on to checking the prescription if you chose to have it checked.
 At this point we’ll discuss your best lens options for giving you the vision you want.

 Then we’ll check the front surface of the eye with the slit lamp.
 This gives a magnified 3D look at the front of the eye.
 If a patient wears contacts this is the point where we would discuss options and chose some trials to try on.
 We may also do a few additional tests to check the front surface of the eye.